goophile/nano-playbook/docs/a1-account.md

 There is also a checksum mechanism in the address.
 The verifying key is hashed to 5-bytes data with blake2b, and then the data is reversed byte by byte.
 The reversed data is also encoded to base32, producing a 8-characters string.

 The prefix "xrb_", concatenated with the base32 encoded verifying key, and the base32 encoded checksum, has a total length of 64 characters.
+That is the RaiBlocks address.

-To get the verifying key, we can also slice up the address, and decode the key part with base32 alphabet and remove the heading 4-bits zeros.
+To get the verifying key, we can slice up the address, and decode the key part with base32 alphabet and remove the heading 4-bits zeros.